nicholas-leonard/dp/doc/facialkeypointstutorial.md

 ## Building Components ##
 From the above analysis, we can begin to draw a roadmap of components to build :
- 1. FacialKeypoints : wrapper for the DataSource;
+ 1. [FacialKeypoints](#facialkeypoints) : wrapper for the DataSource;
- 2. facialkeypointsdetector.lua : launch script with cmd-line options for specifying Model assembly and Experiment hyper-parameters;
+ 2. FKDKaggle : a Feedback for creating a Kaggle submission out of predictions;
- 3. FKDKaggle : a Feedback for creating a Kaggle submission out of predictions;
+ 3. FacialKeypoints : a Feedback for monitoring performance (and comparing to baseline);
- 4. FacialKeypoints : a Feedback for monitoring performance (and comparing to baseline);
+ 4. nn.MultiSoftMax : a nn.Module that will allow us to apply a softmax for each keypoint.
- 5. nn.MultiSoftMax : a nn.Module that will allow us to apply a softmax for each keypoint.
+ 5. facialkeypointsdetector.lua : main launch script;

 ### FacialKeypoints ###
 The first task of any machine learning endeavor is to prepare the